JulioSoteloParraguez/4D-Flow-Matlab-Toolbox/README.md

   - data.VENC = velocity encoding
   - data.heart_rate = cardiac frequency in bpm
   - data.type = you can write 'DCM' in this variable.
+c) to excecute the app go to the app folder and write "run GUIDE_4D_FLOW.p" in the MATLAB command windows.

 If you have some problems to create this structure file, or if you need more assistance, please contact me to the email: julio.sotelo@uv.cl or jasotelo@uc.cl.